matthewfeickert-talks/reproducible-ml-for-scientists-workshop/book/setup.md

 ::: {warning} Resource use requires billing information

 Provisioning Brev instances requires billing information be added to your account.
-If you are running this at the in-person SciPy 2025 tutorial, **wait** to do these steps until after you are given the code at the start of the tutorial.
+If you are running this at the in-person URSSI 2025 workshop, **wait** to do these steps until after you are given the code at the start of the workshop.

 :::

-Later on in the [SciPy 2025 tutorial](https://cfp.scipy.org/scipy2025/talk/GDN8PN/), we'll use a coupon code to provision a new Brev GPU instance environment.
+Later on in the [URSSI 2025 workshop](https://cfp.scipy.org/scipy2025/talk/GDN8PN/), we'll use a coupon code to provision a new Brev GPU instance environment.

 The particular configuration we'll be using is:
 * 1x NVIDIA L4 GPU